OfficeDev/Microsoft-Teams-Samples/samples/bot-types-of-cards/nodejs/Readme.md

 ---
 page_type: sample
-description: Demonstrating the feature where user can send types of cards using bot.
+description: Demonstrating the feature where user can send different types of cards using bot.
 products:
 - office-teams
 - office